erudinsky/Azure-Bicep-Workshop/Workshop/6-DevOps.md

 ```

 Also navigate to GitHub > Settings > Secrets and add new secret `AZURE_CREDENTIALS` and paste output from SPN (json with credentials).
-THis is simple action that uses special tasks and does login and creation of RG.
+This is simple action that uses special tasks and does login and creation of RG.
 Commit changes and run the action.

 ## Build and deploy